 DORIA Sputnik Table Lamp

-Materials: Clear hand blown crystal glass.
-Polished aluminium base.
-Chromed metal.
-Metal sockets.
+Materials: Clear hand blown crystal glass half round lampshade.
+Polished round aluminium base.
+Chromed metal parts.
+6 metal sockets.

 Height: 40 cm / 15.74”